 Whether you choose Herestrău Park, Cișmigiu Park, or something else, Bucharest provides several opportunities for relaxation, away from the loud noise of the city.

-Pro tip: During the winter, the lake is turned into a huge skating rink.
+Pro tip: During the winter, the lake is turning into a huge skating rink.

 If all you want to do is sit in a café and watch the people of Bucharest as they go about their business, the city's Old Town is the place to go.